Can I Sue Uber Or Lyft For A Car Accident?

 How Much Compensation Will I Receive If I Sue Uber Or Lyft?

 This is a question that can’t be answered with a “one size fits all” answer.
 However, you can sue Uber or Lyft for the following damages if their driver is negligent:

 Contact Us For A Free Consultation

 The good news for Uber and Lyft passengers is that they can’t be faulted for negligently driving.
 However, you can’t just “sit back” and expect a great outcome for your Uber or Lyft car accident.
 It’s important to start building a winning case right away.
-You can call Arlington car accident lawyer, Mike Allbee at (817)-244-6453.
-We provide free consultations 24/7.
+Allbee Law Firm provides free consultations, and calls are answered 24/7.
+Call us at (972) 848-4848.